 Similar guidelines apply to adults.
 Talk with your doctor if you have a bulge near your navel.
 Seek emergency care if the bulge becomes painful or tender.
 Prompt diagnosis and treatment can help prevent complications.

 During gestation, the umbilical cord passes through a small opening in the baby's abdominal muscles.
 The opening normally closes just after birth.
 If the muscles don't join together completely in the midline of the abdominal wall, an umbilical hernia may appear at birth or later in life.

 In adults, too much abdominal pressure contributes to umbilical hernias.
 Causes of increased pressure in the abdomen include:

 - Previous abdominal surgery

 Umbilical hernias are most common in infants — especially premature babies and those with low birth weights.
-Black infants appear to have a slightly increased risk of umbilical hernias.
+In the United States, African American infants appear to have a slightly increased risk of umbilical hernias.
 The condition affects boys and girls equally.